abhisheksanghai/abhisheksanghai.github.io/_drafts/2019-05-03-linear-regression.md

 The Objective function we have is SSE.
 Let's denote it by J(&theta;) = <sup>1</sup>&frasl;<sub>2n</sub>&Sigma;{h<sub>&theta;</sub>(x<sup>(i)</sup>) - Y<sup>(i)</sup>}<sup>2</sup>; _where_ i = 1 to n. n is no. of observations and k is no. of variables.

+The function is same as the one considered before with slight additions.
 The additional term 1&frasl;2 is for mathematical convenience while n is merely to make the error metric MSE(Mean Square Error).
 This would not affect the output that we get.

 Gradient of J is defined as, <sup>&#x2202;J(&theta;)</sup>&frasl;<sub>&#x2202;&theta;<sub>j</sub></sub> = <sup>1</sup>&frasl;<sub>n</sub>&Sigma;{h<sub>&theta;</sub>(x<sup>(i)</sup>) - Y<sup>(i)</sup>}x<sup>(i)</sup><sub>j</sub>; _where_ j = 0 to k.